Puppet Up!: Halloween Horror Version

 Puppet Up! - Uncensored performed at Knott's Scary Farm for the event's 2019 season, from September 20 to November 2.

 "Puppet Up!
 Uncensored" returned to perform shows at Knott's Scary Farm for the event's 2021 season, from September 16 to October 31.

-Puppet Up! - Uncensored 3.0 - 4.0 (August 12, 2022 – present)
+Puppet Up! - Uncensored 3.0 - 4.0 (August 12, 2022 – March 1, 2026)

 "Puppet Up!
 Uncensored" returned and performed all the shows at the Jim Henson Company lot in Hollywood.
 These five performances also feature two new interpretations of classic sketches with an all-new early different variation of Kermit puppet originally created by Jim Henson displayed at the lot from February 20, 2023, to May 10, 2025, on another hiatus.

 Halloween Horror Version

 "Puppet Up!
 Uncensored" returned to perform shows at Knott's Scary Farm for the final event's 2022 season, from September 22 to October 31.

 Summer Version

 Puppet Up! - Uncensored was returned to do more shows and relocating again to Kirk Douglas Theater in Culver City, California, followed by a pre-show vip experience featuring characters from The Dark Crystal, Fraggle Rock, Labyrinth and more productions from the Jim Henson Company.
-Two versions of the show will perform: the regular "adult only" version and, for the first time, another show "for ages 16 and up".
+Two versions of the show performed: the regular "adult only" version and, for the first time, another show "for ages 16 and up".